jessonfoo/p001/week_3/8_cultural_blog.md

 ## Learning Competencies
 - Research your thinking style
 - Consider strategies for adapting your learning to your thinking style
+- formulate ways to expand the ways you learn and think

 ## Release 0: Copy your Blog Template
 Copy your blog tempate into a new HTML file named `week3_cultural.html`.